Practice Dimension and Scope

 - The current chairman of the NYSE Enforcement and Listing Standards Committee

-Other attorneys on WSGR's investigations team are closely familiar with the board and board committee composition and independence considerations often tied to internal and government investigations.
+Other attorneys on WSGR's investigations team are closely familiar with the board and board committee composition and independence considerations often tied to government investigations.